Loading

 If you're still going back and forth between these two offerings, my general sense is that Salesforce comes closer to doing ITSM things than ServiceNow comes to doing CRM things.
 That's a complicated way of saying Salesforce is more versatile.

-So while you could use Salesforce to automate and manage customer issues, your team wouldn't really be able to tackle granular IT-related tasks on the back end.
+So while you could use Salesforce to automate and manage customer issues, your team wouldn't really be able to tackle granular IT-related tasks on the back end (not to mention HR or field service workflows).
 And ServiceNow just isn't built to combine workflows for sales, marketing, and service teams.

 Salesforce vs. ServiceNow: Which is best for you?